QuEraComputing/bloqade-python/docs/home/quick_start.md

 To submit your program to hardware ensure you have your AWS Braket credentials loaded.
 You will need to use the [AWS CLI]() to do this.

 Then it's just a matter of selecting the *Aquila* on Braket backend.
-Before going any further Bloqade provides two options for running your program on actul hardware:
+Before going any further Bloqade provides two options for running your program on actual hardware:

 * Using `.run` is blocking, meaning you will not be able to execute anything else while Bloqade waits for results
 * Using `.run_async` lets you submit to hardware and continue any further execution, while also letting you query the status of your program in the queue.